Using Windows Mixed Reality FAQ

 To use Speech commands, your PC’s speech and language settings must be set to a supported Windows Mixed Reality region and language.
 To check your Windows region and language, select Settings > Time & language > Region & language.
 To check your Speech language, select Settings > Time & language > Speech.

-If your headset doesn’t have a built-in mic, attach headphones with a mic to the headset or to your PC.
-To have mic input switch automatically to your headset when your headphones are directly connected to it, select Settings > Mixed reality > Audio and speech, and make sure that When I wear my headset, switch to headset mic is turned on.
+If your headset doesn’t have a built-in mic, attach a pair of headphones with a mic to your headset or PC.
+Select Settings > Mixed reality > Audio and speech to automatically switch your mic input to your headset when your headphones are connected.
+Make sure that When I wear my headset, switch to headset mic is turned on.

 Some audio headsets have a physical button to mute and unmute the microphone.
 If Speech commands aren't working, check whether your mic is muted.

 The boundary is always visible.
 How can I make it go away?